Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

+Drawing inspiration from the adeptly crafted Shannon--Jaynes entropy term in regularizing this ill-posed inverse problem, Ref.~\cite{Chen:2021giw} proposed a novel framework dubbed SVAE based on the variational autoencoder (VAE) together with an incorporated entropy term “S” within the loss function during reconstructing spectral functions from Euclidean correlators.
+A Gaussian mixture model was employed to construct the spectral function database, while physically motivated spectral corresponded correlators were curated for testing.
+Realistic noise levels of lattice QCD data were infused both in training and testing datasets.
+It was discerned that the trained SVAE, in most of the cases, offered reconstruction quality comparable to MEM, and in cases with sharp spectral peaks with fewer data points for the correlator, SVAE demonstrated superior results in comparison to MEM.

-The above-mentioned studies more or less all rely on training data set preparation to regularize the inverse problem, thus may have dependency on the specific kinds of training data as well.
-There are also studies taking unsupervised learning strategy to perform the inversion directly, like Ref.~\cite{Zhou:2021bvw} adopt the radial basis function network (RBFN) to represent the spectral, basically approximating the spectral as linearly combined radial basis function (RBF),
+The aforementioned studies predominantly hinge on training data set preparation to regularize the inverse problem, and, as a corollary, may exhibit dependency on the specific kinds of training data utilized.
+Diverging from this, certain studies have embraced unsupervised learning strategies to execute the inversion directly.
+For instance, Ref.~\cite{Zhou:2021bvw} employed the radial basis function network (RBFN) to represent the spectral, essentially approximating the spectral as a linear combination of radial basis functions (RBF),

-with $\phi$ the active RBF unit at adjustable center $m_j$ and $w_j$ the trainable weight.
-In discretized form, Eq.~\ref{eq:linear_summation} can be rewritten in matrix format $\rho=\Phi\,W$, with which the K\"allen-Lehmann spectral representation integral becomes
+with $\phi$ the active RBF unit at an adjustable center $m_j$, and $w_j$ the trainable weight.
+Upon discretization, Eq.~\ref{eq:linear_summation} can be rewritten into a matrix format $\rho=\Phi\,W$, whereby the K\"allen--Lehmann spectral representation integral becomes

-with $\tilde{K}$ an irreversible $\hat{N}\times M$ matrix.
-By setting $M=N$ then the truncated singular value decomposition (TSVD) method can be naturally applied to solve $w_j$.
-As compared to supervised learning applications, this method is fast in training and also free of over-fitting issue.
-Compared to traditional methods, RBFN resulted in better spectral reconstruction, especially about the low frequency part which matters to the transport coefficients extraction in Kubo formula.
+where $\tilde{K}$ manifests as an irreversible $\hat{N}\times M$ matrix.
+By equating $M$ and $N$, the truncated singular value decomposition (TSVD) method can be seamlessly applied to deduce $w_j$.
+Contrasted with supervised learning endeavors, this methodology is fast in training and also free of over-fitting issues.
+Compared to traditional methods, RBFN resulted in better spectral reconstruction, especially for the low-frequency part which is pivotal for the extraction of transport coefficients in the Kubo formula.

-As another alternative representation, Gaussian Processes (GP) are incorporated within Bayesian inference procedure for reconstructing 2+1 flavor QCD ghost and gluon spectral~\cite{Horak:2021syv}.
-GP in general defines a probability distribution over a functional characterized by the chosen kernel function,
+As an alternate representation, Gaussian Processes (GP) are incorporated within the Bayesian inference procedure to reconstruct the 2+1 flavor QCD ghost and gluon spectral functions~\cite{Horak:2021syv}.
+Generally, a GP defines a probability distribution over functions, characterized by a selected kernel function, as expressed in,